Azure/cortana-intelligence-energy-supply-optimization/README.md

 For a discussion of the analytical approach used in this solution, see the [Solution Description](https://github.com/Azure/cortana-intelligence-price-optimization/blob/master/Manual%20Deployment%20Guide/Solution%20Description.md) in the Manual Deployment Guide.
-[RL edit finishes]

 Solution Architecture
 ---------------------